 Install the new mount.
 Make sure that you position the heat shield correctly.
 There is a lock pin that you can not miss that needs to align properly for the heat shield and the bolt to install properly.

 Related How To Repair Videos

 How to replace Mercedes Engine Mount W208 W210 W203

 Mercedes Benz C240 Replacing Motor Mount

 Here is a list of related how-to articles.
 The instructions are similar for all the different Mercedes-Benz models.
-The hardest part of replacing the motor mounts on a Mercedes-Benz is getting them out.
+Replacing the motor mounts on a Mercedes-Benz is the hardest part of getting them out.